ccoverstreet/Forestry/README.md

 I want this project to be as software agnostic as possible (ex. power-profiles vs tlp) and make it easier to change system settings on the fly rather than editing a config file or opening several other software programs.

+## Current Features

+### Network Controls

+- Ability to view and select networks
+    - Still need to enable password entry for secured networks
+    - Can currently use to connect and switch between known networks or unsecured networks